 Prevent Them: Make sure to use an antiseptic, soothing cream after getting your brows done at the salon like Lacto Calamine lotion.
 Cut back on fatty food, and alcohol and make sure to down plenty of water if you do plan on drinking.

 Around Your Chin and Jawline

 Zits on your chin along on the jawline or on the neck are the most common before that time of the month, and are the biggest tell tale sign of PMS, thanks to fluctuating levels of testosterone.

 Prevent Them: Thanks to the hormonal changes during this time, be sure to start taking extra care when it comes to your diet and water intake.
 Don’t forget to use a toner (we love The Body Shop Tea Tree Toner) to prevent oil buildup and make sure to keep your fingers off your face.
 Touching your face or resting your chin and cheeks in your hands help transfer acne-causing germs and bacteria.

 An oily scalp or using too many hair products could be the culprit here.

 Prevent Them: Try and avoid applying hair products near your forehead as they could clog your pores.
 Use a clarifying shampoo suited for an oily scalp and when you wash your face, be sure to wash along your roots.

 Dirt, pollution and dirty cell phones can often be blamed when it comes to spots showing up on your cheeks.

-: Sweat and grime can contribute to this so make sure to thoroughly cleanse your face as soon as you get home to prevent your pores from getting clogged.
+Prevent Them: Sweat and grime can contribute to this so make sure to thoroughly cleanse your face as soon as you get home to prevent your pores from getting clogged.
 Also, make it a point to wipe down your phone with antibacterial wipes regularly, since it spends a lot of time brushing against your cheeks and keep those dirty hands off your face.